statamic/docs/content/collections/docs/new-antlers-parser.md

 There are more than 150 built-in [modifiers][modifiers] that can do anything from array manipulations to automatically writing HTML for you.
 You can also [create your own modifiers](/extending/modifiers) to do unthinkable things we assumed nobody would ever need to do, until you arrived.

-You can even create [Macros](/modifiers/macro) to combine sets of often used modifiers into one, new reusuable one.
+You can even create [Macros](/modifiers/macro) to combine sets of often used modifiers into one, new reusable one.

 #### Legacy Syntax